-From admin on January 22nd, 2010 in San Francisco
+From Margaret Everton on January 22, 2010 in San Francisco

 In the beginning, there was ugly.